lvclark/CPSC499-Fall2018-studyguide/Week_4_strings.md

     ## [1] "character"

-To manipulate strings further we wil import data that we used in the course week 4 on compass Take note of the option *stringsAsFactors = FALSE* this ensures character data is not converted to a categorical variable/ factor
+To manipulate strings further we wil import data that we used in the course week 4.
+Take note of the option *stringsAsFactors = FALSE* this ensures character data is not converted to a categorical variable

 ``` r
 germplasm_data <- read.table("Week_4_data/Plant.1.0 New Msa.txt",sep="\t", header = TRUE,